 “I am grateful to the Board, our president, leadership team and the many others involved for all their hard work and commitment to this project," said Soderquist.
 "As the hockey coach, it is a dream come true for me and clearly demonstrates the commitment to and excitement around our evolving Division 1 hockey program.
 The new venue pays tribute to all who have played for Bentley, the current team, and it will help us attract talented student-athletes to one of the top universities in the country."

-Limited tickets are still available for hockey games.
 See the seating chart for information on available seating.